 Fansipan mountain train

 After getting off the cable car, you need to climb about 600 steps to reach the top.
-The path is convenient and easy to walk, and there are lots of seats to rest.
+The path is convenient and easy to walk, and there are many seats to rest.

 If you don’t want to climb the steps, you can buy a round-trip mountain train ticket for 70,000 VND / one way.